PoshoAxess/temporal-order-fulfill-demo/README.md

 Run `npm run start` to start the Worker.
 (You can also get [Nodemon](https://www.npmjs.com/package/nodemon) to watch for changes and restart the worker automatically by running `npm run start.watch`.)

-You must specify a --scooterId argument when running the workflow.
-This uniquely identifies the scooter session:
+You must specify the `--scooterId` and `--emailAddress` arguments when running the workflow.
+The former uniquely identifies the scooter session:

 ```
 npm run workflow -- --scooterId=SCOOTER-1234
 ```

 Send this one or more times during the ride:
 ```
-npm run signal -- --scooterId=SCOOTER-1234 --addDistance 100
+npm run signal -- --scooterId=1234 --addDistance
 ```

 ```
-npm run signal -- --scooterId=SCOOTER-1234 --endRide
+npm run signal -- --scooterId=1234 --endRide
 ```

 The workflow will end and the scooter will be billed for the distance traveled.